 4. Sandy Bottom Park & Nature Trails

-Sandy Bottom Park is located at the north end of Honeoye Lake.
-There you will find Sandy Bottom Beach, the Honeoye Creek Outlet, and a trail system that combines raised boardwalks and a mowed grass path through agricultural land along Mill Creek.
+Located at the north end of Honeoye Lake, find Sandy Bottom Park, Honeoye Creek Outlet, and a trail system that combines raised boardwalks and a mowed grass path through agricultural land along Mill Creek.

 5. Turning Point Park